LIMUNIMI/ZePolA/focus.md

  - The frequency text-box column should have a "Hz" label
  - Shortcuts are not really that useful
  - When asked, they answered that increasing the maximum order would be better

+## Group 2
+Group of professors.
+Good overall feedback.
+They could explore and understand most features autonomously.
+Legibility of the interface is good.
+They think it could be useful in a DSP class.
+ - The zeros should be placeable outside the unit circle
+ - Elements on the real axis should be of order 1